Ylianst/ESP-IQ2020/documentation/protocol.md

 GG = Hours remaining count-down, 32 bit small-endian.
 ```

-This next command is completely unknown:
+This next command is completely unknown.
+It seems to contain 9 x 32 bit integers.

 ```
 <-- 37 01 40 23DC00